User Community Service Desk Downloads

 Write new table

-If a catalog item with this name already exists, and you have sufficient permissions, the existing table is overridden by the outputs of the plan.
+If a catalog item with this name already exists, and you have sufficient permissions, the existing table is overwritten by the outputs of the plan.

 2. To write into an existing table, select the table from the list available.